-- Enable early and continuing participation by the public in the development of policies, plans and programs. - Provide timely access to information about public participation opportunities and key decisions throughout the planning process. - Involve a broad cross-section of key stakeholders, including affected individuals and public agencies. - Foster transparency by proactively providing full public access to complete and easily readable information in sufficient time that all may consider the information and provide feedback. - Seek innovative ways to inform and engage the public and use the appropriate combination of techniques to obtain the most meaningful input possible. - Make special efforts to secure participation and input from traditionally underserved, low income, minority, and other underrepresented populations as identified in the community impact assessment section of the Long Range Transportation Plan. - Periodically review the Public Participation Policy so that adjustments can be made to ensure that maximum public participation is achieved. - Coordinate with Ohio statewide participation plans. - Constant evolution of public outreach methods based on new technology, new partners and best practices.
+- Enable early and continuing participation by the public in the development of policies, plans and programs. - Provide adequate and timely access to information about public participation opportunities and key decisions throughout the planning process. - Involve a broad cross-section of key stakeholders, including affected individuals and public agencies. - Foster transparency by providing full public access to complete and easily readable information in sufficient time that all may consider the information and provide feedback. - Demonstrate consideration to comments received. - Seek innovative ways to inform and engage the public and use the appropriate combination of techniques to obtain the most meaningful input possible. - Make special efforts to secure participation and input from traditionally underserved, lowincome, minority, older adults, individuals with disabilities and Limited English proficiency in compliance with Environmental Justice and Title VI of the Civil Rights Act of 1964 laws and other underrepresented populations as identified in the community impact assessment section of the Long Range Transportation Plan and Regional Transportation Plan. - Periodically review the Public Participation Policy to make adjustments to ensure that maximum public participation is achieved. - Coordinate with Ohio statewide public participation plans to review standards and best practices. - Constant evolution of public outreach methods based on new technology, new partners and best practices.

-LEGISLATED AUTHORITY, RULES, REGULATIONS AND REQUIREMENTS
+LEGISLATIVE AUTHORITY, RULES, REGULATIONS AND REQUIREMENTS

 Federal laws and regulations require the formation and designation by the Governor of a Metropolitan Planning Organization (MPO) for each urbanized area with a population of more than 50,000 to coordinate a comprehensive and continuing transportation planning process.
+The Federal law Moving Ahead for Progress in the 21st Century (MAP-21) was signed in 2012.
+For the first time, it allowed states to formally designate Regional Transportation Planning Organizations (RTPO) to provide nonmetropolitan areas of the state with sustained resources and assistance related to transportation planning and project development.

 The Miami Valley Regional Planning Commission (MVRPC) is the designated MPO for Greene County, Miami County and Montgomery County, and the northernmost portions of Warren County, Ohio.
 The MPO operates in accordance with its bylaws.
 Because the region's population exceeds 200,000, MVRPC is also designated as a Transportation Management Area (TMA).
+MVRPC anticipates a Regional Transportation Planning Organization (RTPO) designation following the adoption of the first Regional Transportation Plan (RTP) for Darke, Preble and Shelby counties.